Understanding the Purpose of Assessment

 Edina Public Schools chooses to administer MAP tests to students in grades 2-8.
 MAP tests are aligned with Minnesota state standards and can be useful in predicting how students will perform on the Reading and Math MCA in the spring.
 They can also be used to predict academic preparedness for college readiness exams like the ACT as well as measure student growth across school years.
 MAP are nationally normed and provide feedback to students, parents and teachers regarding the student's growth and progress toward academic goals and college readiness.

-For more information and parent resources, download NWEA's Parent's Guide.
+For more information and parent resources, visit NWEA's Family Toolkit.

 Edina Public Schools